oroinc/documentation/user_guide/intro_nav_history_fav_viewed.rst

 |

-Remove a page from the "Favorites" list
+Remove a Page From the "Favorites" List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to remove a page from the *"Favorites*" page, open the page and click the yellow star icon.